SAM0-0/payloads/README.md

 # payloads
-i will add payloads here for dos or crasshing the apps
+i will add payloads here for dos or crasshing the apps, Stay tuned for more..